ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 the privacy of labels.
 One of the VRF algorithms from {{!RFC9381}} must be used.

-Ciphersuites are represented with the CipherSuite type.
-The ciphersuites are defined in {{kt-ciphersuites}}.
+Cipher suites are represented with the CipherSuite type.
+The cipher suites are defined in {{kt-cipher-suites}}.

 # Cryptographic Computations